diegomacario/Super-Sunshine/README.md

 ## Summary

+This project consists of a ray-tracer that can be easily interacted with.
+The diagram below illustrates the manner in which this interaction is meant to occur:

 <p align="center">
   <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/summary.jpg"/>
 </p>

-## Example

-Let's say you wanted to render an image of three scoops of ice cream sitting in the middle of a desert.
+As an example, let's say you wanted to render an image of three scoops of ice cream sitting in the middle of a desert.
 Using the scene description language developed for this project, you would start by writing the following scene description:

  ```sh
 size 640 480